 He has also been involved with the BSPS Championships as Assistant Director and committee member of Midland County Show.

-Areas of responsibility: JMB Representative; Assisstant Dope Testing Officer.
+Areas of responsibility: Northern Vice-Chair; JMB Representative; Dope Testing Steward.

 Lilli started to compete within BSPS classes when she was young and has enjoyed many years of successful partnerships, culminating in her win at the Horse ofthe Year Show on her Intermediate Show Hunter, Eagle Moor in 2007.